python/cpython/Doc/library/urllib.request.rst

    bytes objects, while ``Transfer-Encoding: chunked`` as specified in :rfc:`7230`, Section 3.3.1 will be used to send files and other iterables.

-   For an HTTP POST request method, *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.
+   For an HTTP POST request method, *data* must be either :term:`bytes-like object <bytes-like object>` or an iterable of it, including a dict with key of this type (this is not supported for HTTPS), and in that case Content-Length value must be specified in the headers.  *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.
 The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns an ASCII string in this format.
 It should